 In today's complex economy, financial crimes can take many forms including money laundering, sanctions evasion, fraud, tax evasion, terrorist financing, bribery and corruption.
 As financial service providers, banks provide a gateway into the legitimate economy.
 As a result, we need to take extra measures to protect our customers, the bank and the financial system generally from financial crime.

 Sanctions are a policy tool which national governments such as Canada and organizations such as the United Nations and European Union use to constrain and deter perceived threats to their security, or to conform international conduct to recognized international standards.
 Sanctions help to stop crimes like terrorism, drug trafficking and arms dealing by imposing restrictions on the business that banks can do with specific people, corporations or countries.
-This information is detailed in Canadian sanctions regulations issued by Foreign Affairs, Trade and Development Canada.
+This information is detailed in Canadian sanctions regulations issued by Global Affairs Canada.

 As the world becomes increasingly connected and technologically advanced, there are unfortunately greater opportunities for the misuse of the financial system.
 A key initiative to combat financial crime is updating our customer information records so that we are better able to identify unusual transactions.
 To effectively do this, we may ask you for information that we need to help us in identify transactions that are unusual for you.
 Unusual transactions may suggest an attempt to make unauthorized use of your identity, account, or otherwise engage in financial crimes against you, us or others in our communities.
 We may need to from time to time understand the source of funds and the purpose of transactions being conducted by you and/or your business.